Bonifacio High Street

 Bonifacio High Street is a mixed-use development in Bonifacio Global City, Taguig, Metro Manila, Philippines located near Serendra, Market!
-Market! and SM Aura Premier.
+Market! and SM Aura.
 It is owned by Ayala Malls, a real-estate subsidiary of Ayala Land, which is an affiliate of Ayala Corporation.

 The mall offers a mix of high-end retail shops, restaurants, amenities, leisure and entertainment in the Philippines.
 Currently, the mall has four sections: the first and second blocks are an open-air shopping, the third block is a mixture of open-air and indoor commercial buildings dubbed as the “Bonifacio High Street Central” that also includes state-of-the-art cinemas, and the fourth block named Bonifacio High Street South or simply High Street South is a mixture of open-air and indoor commercial-residential buildings.

 As of 2024, it is the 43rd most expensive retail street in the world.

 Features

 Central Square

 Opened in June 2014, Central Square is an indoor mall developed and operated by the SSI Group, a local specialty retailer of international brands.
-It contains 3 retail floors, 2 basement floors with The Marketplace supermarket, parking spaces, and one cinema floor.
-The first 3 retail levels houses brands whose Philippines presence are managed by the SSI Group including Muji, Shake Shack, and Tommy Hilfiger, while the 4th level, the cinema level, is operated by Ayala Malls.
+It contains three retail floors, two basement floors with The Marketplace supermarket, parking spaces, and one cinema floor.
+The first three retail levels houses brands whose Philippines presence are managed by the SSI Group including Muji, Shake Shack, and Tommy Hilfiger, while the 4th level, which contains four cinemas, is operated by Ayala Malls.